Marie of Romania: Marriage

-On 10 January 1893, Marie and Ferdinand were married at Sigmaringen Castle in three ceremonies: one civil, one Catholic (Ferdinand's religion) and one Anglican.
+On 10 January 1893, Marie and Ferdinand were married at Sigmaringen Castle.
+During the evening before the wedding, Marie's father Prince Alfred, Duke of Edinburgh reportedly summoned Marie to his rooms to inform her that he and her mother had settled a dowry of 1,000,000 French francs (then worth approximately £40,000) on Marie, before bursting into tears and declaring that he had hoped for a different destiny for his daughter.
+The couple were married in three ceremonies: one civil, one Catholic (Ferdinand's religion) and one Anglican.
 The civil ceremony was performed in the Red Hall of the castle by Karl von Wendel, the German Emperor being the first of the witnesses present to sign the marriage act.
 At four o'clock, the Catholic ceremony took place at the Town Church, with Marie being led to the altar by her father.
 The Anglican ceremony was more modest and was conducted in one of the chambers of the castle.
 Although King Carol granted the couple "Honigtag" (one day of honeymoon), Marie and Ferdinand spent a few days at the Castle of Krauchenwies in Bavaria.
-From there, they left for the countryside, their journey being interrupted briefly by a stop at Vienna, where they visited Emperor Franz Joseph.
-Due to growing tensions between Austria and Romania (the visit took place during the ongoing movement of the Transylvanian Memorandum), the couple's visit was brief and they arrived in the border town of Predeal following a nighttime crossing of Transylvania by train.
+From there, they left for the countryside, interrupting their journey briefly to stop at Vienna, where they visited Emperor Franz Joseph.
+Due to growing tensions between Austria and Romania (the visit took place during the ongoing movement of the Transylvanian Memorandum), the couple's visit was brief, and they arrived in the border town of Predeal following a nighttime crossing of Transylvania by train.
 Marie was warmly welcomed by the Romanian people, who were longing for a more personal monarchy.